LucasSilvaFerreira/Foundry_XPbonito/README.md

 5e!
 foundry macro/module.

-Xp distribution and item distribuition by clicking on chars and monsters.
+Xp distribution and item distribution by clicking on chars and monsters.
 Item drop probability

+The monster inventory will be scanned and the following probability will be used drop items.
+The item will be automatically add in the player inventory.

   price < 100gp 40%
   price < 500gp 30%